Rodolfo Biazon: Military career

-He entered the Philippine Military Academy in 1957, although he applied and passed for the US Navy.
+Biazon entered the Philippine Military Academy in 1957, although he applied and passed for the US Navy.
 He was the class goat of PMA Class 1961 yet this did not prevent him from achieving his goal.

 As a Philippine Marine, he attained the following posts: Superintendent of PMA in 1986–87, Commandant of the Philippine Marines (PMC) in 1987–1989, Commanding General of the NCR Defense Command in 1988–1990, Armed Forces of the Philippines (AFP) Vice Chief of Staff in 1990-91 and Armed Forces of the Philippines Chief of Staff in 1991.

-He was assigned in Davao in 1983 during the Marcos administration.
+Biazon was assigned in Davao in 1983 during the Ferdinand Marcos administration.
 It was the time when the trust and confidence of the civilians in the military were returned as he took the initiative to do so.

 During his tenure both as the Commanding General of the AFP NCR Defense Command and Commandant of the Philippine Marine Corps, he quelled an attempted coup by the Reform the Armed Forces Movement (RAM), led by Col. Gringo Honasan.
 He led the Marines and the officers and men of the AFP NCR Defense Command in foiling the coup attempt.

 In early 1990, Viva Films began to plan a film based on Gen. Biazon's life, with Eddie Garcia cast as Biazon and Manuel "Fyke" Cinco to direct, though it did not come to fruition.

-Gen. Biazon was chosen to be the third Armed Forces Chief of Staff of the 5th Republic, after Fidel V. Ramos and Renato de Villa, and the first one to come from the ranks of the PMC on 1991.
+Gen. Biazon was chosen to be the third Armed Forces Chief of Staff of the 5th Republic, after Fidel V. Ramos and Renato de Villa, and the first one to come from the ranks of the PMC in 1991.
 Prior to that, he served then also as the Vice Chief of Staff of the AFP under De Villa.
 He is the first and only AFP Chief of Staff from the Philippine Marine Corps.